 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 The doctoral candidate will complete his or her capstone prospectus with a specific focus on alignment among his or her research problem, question(s), design, and analysis.
 The final outcome of the course is a capstone prospectus ready to be developed into a full capstone proposal under the guidance of the candidate’s faculty mentor.

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be 350–400 words and demonstrate course-related knowledge as well as integration of biblical principles.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be 150–200 words.
-(MLO: C, E)
+(CLO: C, E)

-The candidate will submit a fully developed prospectus aligned with the Capstone Handbook, especially the applied template.
-The final prospectus must be at least 30 pages (excluding front matter and references) and address all instructor feedback on the previous section submissions.
+The candidate will submit a fully developed prospectus aligned with the course textbook and the Capstone Handbook, especially the Example Educational Report (chapter nine of the textbook).
+The final prospectus must be at least 14 pages (including only the Introduction and Procedures sections) and address all instructor feedback on the previous section submissions.
 The candidate will revise and improve upon every section of his/her prospectus and incorporate new sources.
-(MLO: A)
+(CLOs: A, B, and C)

 The quiz will cover the LU Academic Honesty Policy and the APA Manual’s plagiarism policy.
 The quiz will be open-book/open-notes, contain 4 questions, and have a 1-hour time limit.
-(MLO: D)
+(CLO: D)